xinhe-lab/GSFA/README.md

 ## Installation

+### Github

-To install the development version of the `GSFA` package from Github, run:
+To install the development version of the `GSFA` package from Github, run this in R:

 ```R
 install.packages("devtools")
 devtools::install_github("gradonion/GSFA", build_vignettes = TRUE)
 ```

+### Source

 If you have cloned the repository locally, you can install the package with the `install_local` function from devtools.
-Assuming you are in the local GSFA repository, run this code to install the package:
+Assuming you are in the local GSFA repository, run this code in R to install the package:

 ```R
 devtools::install_local(build_vignettes = TRUE)